Did not finish: Off-road racing

 In off-road racing a DNF might cost a racing team a points championship in its racing class.
 It is not uncommon though that the more races in a season, the better chance another team will DNF, therefore a championship and purse could still be won.

 Swimming

 In swimming, a DNF can occur when a swimmer starts a race, but fails to complete it in any means.
 This can occur due to injury, the race being stopped and no times being recorded (with the race not being re-run), or in the very rare circumstance, the swimmer opts to leave the pool before the race has concluded.
 While the latter does usually come with a disqualification from the race, in less formal racing settings such as school carnivals, a DNF may be recorded as opposed to a DSQ as the swimmer is usually not making a serious attempt at competing for a time.
 DNFs in this regard usually occur for longer and tougher events, such as the 400m, 800m and 1500m Freestyle, and the 200 Butterfly.

+Speedcubing

+In speedcubing, a DNF most often occurs when a speedcuber fails to solve a puzzle; in the regulations of the World Cube Association, this is defined as being more than one move away from a puzzle's solved state.
+A DNF can also be given due to other infractions of the regulations, or as the recorded result when a competitor is disqualified.